antasprojects/TradingBot/README.md

 This Python script is a portfolio management system that uses sentiment analysis to dynamically adjust the portfolio allocation for a list of selected stocks.
 The system reads configuration details from the provided file, allowing users to customize their investment amount, list of stocks, and parameters influencing sentiment-based portfolio adjustments.
 To execute the portfolio management system, run the main script (main.py) after configuring the parameters in inputs.py.
-Then the program conducts analysis to adjust the account's portfolio, prompting the user for confirmation before executing any trades.
+Then the program analyzes to adjust the account's portfolio, prompting the user for confirmation before executing any trades.

 Configuration File - inputs.py
 serves as the primary input for the portfolio management system.
 Users can modify the following parameters based on their preferences: